tomaszkunach/SyliusPlusAdapterPlugin/README.md

 ### Add permissions on routes

-It's a Sylius native feature, you don't have to install this plugin !
+It's a Sylius native feature, you don't have to install this plugin!
 You just have to add `permission: true` on your route definition.
-If you do this, your route will decame available on the permission tree.
+If you do this, your route will become available on the permission tree.

 #### Example